styrowolf/ptr/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Invariants

+Stop and Line pages assume that the local parameters do not change.
+Always "push" `expo-navigation` Stop and Line page routes rather than "navigate".